theodoragirgis/rebound/docs/quickstart.md

 ## A simple C example

 A very short example is provided in the `examples/simplest/` directory.
-Do to this directory with
+Go to this directory with

 ```bash
 cd examples/simplest/